-Stephen Phillips, chief happiness officer at market research agency Spring Research, reveals how you can test your products thoroughly without spending a fortune
+Stephen Phillips of Tonic, reveals how you can test your products thoroughly without spending a fortune

 But not your friends and family - get a friend to ask their friends and family for feedback.
 Don't ask the questions yourself.
 While it may seem easy to ask your own friends and family, it is not advisable.
 They will see the passion in your eyes and the danger is that they will be over-enthusiastic.
 They may also want to avoid hurting your feelings and feel reluctant to tell you the truth if they don't like your products.
 As a result, you'll get a heightened belief in your product and that could send you on the wrong track.

 The ideal group size is about five to eight people.
 You can ask about all aspects of your offering including the product itself, its positioning, distribution strategy, price, packaging and promotion and its strengths and weaknesses.
 Again, it helps if you don't ask the questions yourself but have someone else do it.
 In a group it's more important that people can express what they feel so you want a free-flowing conversation, not a rigid structure.
 It's worth doing two or more sessions to get a spread of opinion.
 You could offer the participants a few bottles of wine as a thank you.

 Qualitative research such as focus groups is not always about finding common ground.
 If four people love your product and two hate it, that's much better than six people who like it a bit.
 Those four are much more likely to buy it.
 Listen to those that love the product and ask them why - you can use what they love to focus on in your promotion.
 Equally, honest feedback from people who don't like your product can help you refine and improve your offer.
 You need to listen to the disparate views and find out what's motivating them.